Was Hser Ner Moo still alive when Esar Met left for his aunt and uncle’s house?

-Quick summary of a few flaws in the prosecution of Esar Met.
+Quick summary of a few flaws in the prosecution of Esar Met for anybody who doesn’t want to read the whole page.

 2) The fingernail DNA results returned from the lab after the crime did not contain Esar Met's DNA.
-The actual lab results are available.
-The prosecutor appears to have misled the jury.
+The actual lab results are available online.
+The prosecutor appears to have lied to the jury.
+There is much more to the DNA misconduct, involving Sorenson Forensics and a handful of people trying to make money using that company.

 4) Esar Met did not 'flee the crime scene'.
 He knew the police wanted to talk to him and had given the address and said he would wait, which he did.
 The police who arrested him tried to pretend they were on some kind of dangerous manhunt.
 They assembled literally dozens of heavily armed cops and kicked down his door.
 Then they told the media he had tried to flee, which was untrue.
 On the witness stand one of the cops involved tried to give a heroic account of how the police took Esar Met into custody, but it was all nonsense.
 His uncle had asked him to buy something and bring it over, so he did.
 He had not seen those family members since he left the refugee camp, and his aunt asked him to stay overnight, so he did.